xraySMULu/project-3/README.md

 3. Input a story genre or theme in the main container.
 4. Click "Begin story" to start generating the story.
 5. Make choices at each story section to progress the story.
+6. Click 'Summarize' button at any time to summarize your storyline.
+7. To start over, click the 3 dot icon in the upper right, select 'Clear cache'>OK.
+Then select 'Rerun'
 6. Enjoy the interactive storytelling experience!

 [🔼 Back to top](#idtop)